 • Avoid the term “infected person.”
 Rather it should be “a person with an infection.”
 Person-centered language is extremely important when it comes to health stories.
 Put the person first, not the disease.

-Be clear on how monkeypox is spread:
+Be clear on how mpox is spread:

 • direct contact with the infectious rash, scabs or body fluids.